 It’s not uncommon to experience occasional back pain.
 Although it lingers for some people, the discomfort usually subsides within hours or days with self-care treatment.
 However, when the pain becomes persistent or worsens over time, it may be an indication of a more serious injury or condition.

-In some cases, back pain can spread to other areas of the body.
-For men this can include the testicles.
+In some cases, lower back pain may spread to the testicles, or vice-versa.
 The testicular area is very sensitive, and even the smallest injury can cause irritation or discomfort.
-While there are a number of direct causes of testicular pain, pain or injuries in other areas of the body can also trigger discomfort in the male genitalia.

 Possible causes of lower back and testicular pain include: